Polyvinyl Record Co.

 Polyvinyl Record Co. is an American independent record label headquartered in Champaign, Illinois.
-The label also has satellite offices in New York, Austin, and the Bay Area.
+The label has satellite offices in New York, Austin, and the Bay Area.
 Polyvinyl has put out over 400 releases to date.

-The Polyvinyl roster currently consists of 30+ active artists, including Alvvays, Xiu Xiu, Jeff Rosenstock, Kero Kero Bonito, and Julia Jacklin as well as longtime label signees like of Montreal, American Football, STRFKR, and Rainer Maria.
+The Polyvinyl roster consists of 30+ active artists including Alvvays, Xiu Xiu, Jeff Rosenstock, Kero Kero Bonito, and Julia Jacklin as well as longtime label signees like of Montreal, American Football, STRFKR, and Rainer Maria.
 Recent additions to the Polyvinyl family include Jeff Rosenstock, Laura Jane Grace, Anamanaguchi, IAN SWEET, Oceanator, Chris Farren, Squirrel Flower, and Yumi Zouma.

 History

-1994-1999
+1994–1999

-In 1994, high school students Matt Lunsford and Darcie Knight from Danville, Illinois founded Polyvinyl Press, a fanzine created to celebrate the Midwestern D.I.Y. scene.
+In 1994, high school students Matt Lunsford and Darcie Knight from Danville, Illinois east of Urbana and Champaign, founded Polyvinyl Press, a fanzine created to celebrate the Midwestern D.I.Y. scene.
 As part of Polyvinyl Press’ third issue in July 1995, Lunsford and Knight released a split 7” featuring Back of Dave and Walker.
-With the fifth and final issue of Polyvinyl Press in May 1996, Lunsford and Knight put out an accompanying 20-track compilation, Direction, chronicling the current state of mid-‘90s Midwestern D.I.Y and marking the official transition of the fanzine to Polyvinyl Record Co.
+With the fifth and final issue of Polyvinyl Press in May 1996, Lunsford and Knight put out an accompanying 20-track compilation, Direction, chronicling the state of mid-‘90s Midwestern D.I.Y and marking the official transition of the fanzine to Polyvinyl Record Co.
 Lunsford and Knight established a 50/50 profit sharing model for the label.

-Early releases, like the debut album from the Direction-featured band Rainer Maria, Past Worn Searching, and Braid’s 1998 album Frame and Canvas, set a national eye on Polyvinyl.
-The following year, Polyvinyl released American Football’s self-titled debut.
-This record has grown to be one of the best-selling releases on the label and established a working relationship with Mike Kinsella, who would later go on to release albums as Owen, Joan of Arc, and Their / They're / There on Polyvinyl.
+Early releases like the debut album from the Direction-featured band Rainer Maria, Past Worn Searching, and Braid’s 1998 album Frame and Canvas, set a national eye on Polyvinyl.
+The next year, Polyvinyl released American Football’s self-titled debut.
+This record has grown to be one of the best-selling releases on the label and established a working relationship with Mike Kinsella, who later released albums including Owen, Joan of Arc, and Their / They're / There on Polyvinyl.

-2000-2009
+2000–2009

-In 2001, Knight and Lunsford moved the label from Danville, IL to Urbana-Champaign, IL to give Polyvinyl a better infrastructure to grow.
+In 2001, Knight and Lunsford moved the label from Danville to Urbana-Champaign, IL to give Polyvinyl a better infrastructure to grow.
 Such growth led to the Polyvinyl 2003 Winter Tour, which commenced right after the January release of Rainer Maria’s Long Knives Drawn.
-Rainer Maria and Mates of State went out on the road with fellow labelmates Owen and Saturday Looks Good to Me.
-Later that year, Polyvinyl released the video of Rainer Maria’s Winter Tour set at Chapel Hill’s Cat’s Cradle and Mates of State’s third record, Team Boo.
+Rainer Maria and Mates of State went on the road with fellow labelmates Owen and Saturday Looks Good to Me.
+Later in 2003, Polyvinyl released the video of Rainer Maria’s Winter Tour set at Chapel Hill’s Cat’s Cradle and Mates of State’s third record, Team Boo.
 In 2004, Polyvinyl began to be distributed by Alternative Distribution Alliance and added Athens’ of Montreal to the label family. of Montreal released their first album with Polyvinyl, Satanic Panic in the Attic, the same year.

-Polyvinyl celebrated its 10th anniversary in 2006 with a concert featuring Headlights, of Montreal, Owen, and Someone Still Loves You Boris Yeltsin in Urbana, IL.
-The following year, Polyvinyl released Architecture in Helsinki’s Places Like This and of Montreal’s critically acclaimed Hissing Fauna, Are You The Destroyer?, the best-selling album in Polyvinyl history.
+Polyvinyl celebrated its 10th anniversary in 2006 with a concert featuring Headlights, of Montreal, Owen, and Someone Still Loves You Boris Yeltsin in Urbana.
+In 2007, Polyvinyl released Architecture in Helsinki’s Places Like This and of Montreal’s critically acclaimed Hissing Fauna, Are You The Destroyer?, the best-selling album in Polyvinyl history.
 Polyvinyl closed out the decade in 2009 with the release of Japandroids’ debut full-length, Post-Nothing.